by Calculated Risk on 11/21/2019 10:13:00 AM

 The last graph shows the year-over-year (YoY) change in reported existing home inventory and months-of-supply.
 Since inventory is not seasonally adjusted, it really helps to look at the YoY change.
 Note: Months-of-supply is based on the seasonally adjusted sales and not seasonally adjusted inventory.

-Months of supply was at 4.3 months in October.
+Months of supply decreased to 3.9 months in October.

-For existing home sales, a key number is inventory - and inventory is still low, but appears to have bottomed.
-I'll have more later ...
+This was close to the consensus forecast.
+For existing home sales, a key number is inventory - and inventory is still low.
+I'll have more later …